flt17/confined-water-analysis/README.md

 # confined-water-analysis

-Package to analyse molecular dynamics trajectories of water confined in low-dimensional materials, e.g. graphene or hexagonal boron nitride.
+Package to analyse molecular dynamics trajectories (classical and PIMD) of water confined in low-dimensional materials, e.g. graphene or hexagonal boron nitride.
+So far, the application is tailored for trajectories generated with CP2K.

 Tests can be run using `pytest` from the `tests` directory.